 Is Steph Curry Playing Tonight?
 (Injury Update, Betting Impact for Warriors vs. Rockets)

-Golden State Warriors star guard Stephen Curry has been dealing with a right thumb injury -- and wore a wrap on his hand in the play-in tournament -- but he is listed as "available" for Game 1 of the first round of the playoffs against the Houston Rockets.
+Golden State Warriors star Steph Curry has been dealing with a right thumb injury, but he's listed as "available" on the team's injury report ahead of Game 2 against the Houston Rockets.

-Only Curry and Gary Payton II (also available) are listed on Golden State's injury report.
+Curry had the same status ahead of Game 1 and ended up playing 39:38 in a Golden State win.

-Curry had a huge game in the play-in win against the Grizzlies, scoring 37 points and knocking down six 3-pointers in the process.
-Since Golden State won that game on Tuesday, it had several days off before Sunday night's clash with Houston.
+Even with Curry expected to be good to go for Wednesday night's contest, oddsmakers have set the Warriors as three-point underdogs on the road.
+Golden State stole Game 1 in Houston with a 10-point win, but it appears that the oddsmakers at DraftKings believe Houston will even the seris on Wednesday.

-This season, Curry appeared in 70 games for Golden State, averaging 24.5 points, 4.4 rebounds and 6.0 assists per game while shooting 44.8 percent from the field and 39.7 percent from beyond the arc.
+Curry was huge for the Warriors in Game 1, hitting a ton of timely 3-pointers and finishing the game with 31 points, six rebounds and three assists while shooting 12-for-19 from the field and 5-for-9 from beyond the arc.

-Oddsmakers at DraftKings have set Golden State as a one-point underdog in this matchup, and the Rockets actually took the last meeting between these teams.
-Overall, Golden State was 3-2 striaght up against the Rockets in the 2024-25 season.
+There's no doubt that Curry will be heavily involved in the offense again on Wednesday, but his thumb issue is worth monitoring during these playoffs.
+There have been multliple instances since he suffered the injury where Curry has grabbed at his thumb during games.

-Curry was held to just three points on 1-of-10 shooting in his last game against Houston, so he'll look to bounce back in this matchup.
-It'll be important to monitor how he's dealing with his thumb issue as the playoffs go on.
+Still, he has played well in Golden State's play-in tournament and playoff wins, so it shouldn't be too much of a concern entering Game 2.

 Odds refresh periodically and are subject to change.